pdehaan/learningpathways/extjs4-migrating.md

-# Mirgrating Ext JS Applications Learning Pathway
+# Migrating Ext JS Applications Learning Pathway
+The following learning pathway shows how you can migrate your Sencha Ext JS applications from Ext JS 3 to Ext JS 4.x.

 ## Beginner